Querying Spans and Logs

 Filters

 To write useful and performant queries, you need to pre-process raw data so it has a well-defined structure.
-You can achieve that by recording contextual information in span attributesopen in new window and eventsopen in new window.
+You can achieve this by recording contextual information in span attributesopen in new window and eventsopen in new window.
 For logs, you can use structured loggingopen in new window.

 Identifiers